 Mission & Vision

 The mission of Rhythmically Speaking is to revitalize American vernacular dance forms in the Twin Cities, supporting its practitioners, educating its audiences and celebrating its rich history while nurturing innovation through performance.
-We visualize success as being a local and national leader in the presentation of American vernacular dance.
+We visualize success as being a local and national leader in building community through the presentation of American vernacular dance.

 Who We Are & What We Do